rcaught/datasette-updated/README.md

 datasette publish --plugins-dir=plugins ...
 ```

-### Combined configuration
+### Combined metadata configuration
-Combining static and dynamic configuration is possible, but be aware that the base `metadata.(json|yml)` will always win if there is a duplicate configuration value.
+You can combine base metadata and plugin metadata configuration, but be aware that the base `metadata.(json|yml)` will always win if there is a duplicate configuration value.

 ### Display
 The plugin will try to load a footer template that is copied from the default Datasette footer template, but with the following addition: